 acid) which was the case for the missing innominate arteries, due to

-reduced maternal food consumption, caused by the ethylene diamine but
+reduced maternal food consumption, caused by the ethylene diamine and

-not due to unpalatability of the diet.
+not due to palatability of the diet.
 Other findings of shortened

 innominate arteries, delayed ossification etc. were considered to be due

-to delayed development linked to reduced foetal weight at
+to the delayed fetal development linked to the reduced foetal weight at

 a maternally toxic dose level.
-The NOAEL for effects in the foetuses was 250mg/kg
+The NOAEL for effects in the foetuses was

 Based on these findings it is

-concluded that ethylene diamine does not require any classification
+concluded that ethylene diamine would not require any classification

 under the EU CLP(GHS) criteria for adverse effects on reproduction or